 An increase in coverage for individuals who previously could not afford mental health coverage and were not eligible for Medi-cal.

-.

 Unfortunately, we already see issues preventing individuals from receiving the affordable, accessible, mental health care coverage ACA and Medi-Cal expansion promise.